Chargers vs Raiders Prediction — AI Finds CAN'T MISS NFL Lines & Props (Sep 15)

 Los Angeles vs Las Vegas Prop Picks (AI)

-AI algorithm Remi is pouring through tons of data on each team.
+Remi is pouring through loads of stats on each team.
 In fact, anytime the Chargers and Raiders play there’s always several intriguing angles to key in on.
-Not to mention games played at Allegiant Stadium in Sep can often follow normal, predictable betting trends.
+Not to mention games played at Allegiant Stadium in Sep seemingly never follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: B. Bowers over 51.5 Receiving Yards.